mjl-/mox/README.md

 - Milter support, for integration with external tools
 - IMAP Sieve extension, to run Sieve scripts after message changes (not only new deliveries)
+- OAUTH2 support, for single sign on
+- SMTP DSN extension

 There are many smaller improvements to make as well, search for "todo" in the code.